DavidHesabian/BBS/README.md

 Problem Definition

 As a seven children parent, I know its hard to find someone you truly trust to check on your little babies for a period of time.
-Therefore due to all this awarness I want to build a simple app, which will show you our trusted members, fastly get in touch and live your house with a smile on your face.
+Therefore due to all this awarness I want to build a simple app, which will show you our trusted members, fastly get in touch and leave your house with a smile on your face.

 User stories